 What a great start.

 Wonderful V. picked the Amatriciana, while I can never refuse a Carbonara.
-Both dishes were as traditional as it can get, no innovation, nothing different from the old recipes.
+Both dishes were as traditional as they can get, without any innovation, nothing different from the old recipes.
 Fantastic.
 Wonderful V. claimed it to be one of the best Amatriciana she had ever tasted – if not the best one – and my Carbonara was thick, heavy, and yellow as it should be.

 Also, in the pasta section, there was a green cream and pea blanket that shone over Plin, the Piedmontese ravioli, green as well thanks to spinach and basil that were mixed in the dough, and filled with ricotta and prosciutto.
 In normal times we would all exchange our plates to taste all the dishes, but this is not a normal time.
 Our friends across the table said that the bright color was a sign of a bright dish.

 Cicolini herself as a head chef turns the futurists over.
 Not only being militarists, harsh, and a little incoherent, the futurists were extremely misogynists – and weren’t ashamed at all.
-It’s true, there were also some women futurists that were a minority around Marinetti.
+It’s true, there were also some women futurists, but they were the minority around Marinetti.
 Still, it’s not easy to support a manifesto as the futurist one that states in its ninth article: “We want to glorify war — the only cure for the world — militarism, patriotism…, and scorn for the woman”.

 In 1912 Valentin de Saint-Point wrote “The Manifesto of Futurist Woman”, which holds in its base the idea of erasing any distinction between men and women, and focusing on the distinction between femininity and masculinity.
-De Saint-Point didn’t reject the futuristic ideas but looked for an equal spot in them for women, so according to de Saint-Point the two elements resides in each of us in one level or another, and we should find the way to amalgamate them in order to create “a period of super humanity”.
+De Saint-Point didn’t reject the futuristic ideas but looked for an equal spot in them for women, so according to de Saint-Point the two elements reside in each of us on one level or another, and we should find the way to amalgamate them to create “a period of superhumanity”.

 Cicolini needs no favors and doesn’t ask to be defined.
-She came from the mountains of the Abruzzo region to Rome in order to study medicine, but after 4 years decided to leave university and find her path for self-realization.
-After working in some fine-dining venues around Rome and participating in food events around the globe, in SantoPalato Cicolini is the one who’s responsible for the menu, she is the one who stays in contact with the finest suppliers around the city, and she is the one who gives the tone and vibe around.
-It seems to me that Cicolini holds in one hand her menu and futurist manifesto, walks towards Marinetti and slams in his face: “So you wanted something different?
+She came from the mountains of the Abruzzo region to Rome to study medicine, but after 4 years decided to leave university and find her path to self-realization.
+After working in some fine-dining venues around Rome and participating in food events around the globe, in SantoPalato Cicolini is the one who’s responsible for the menu, the one who stays in contact with the finest suppliers around the city, and the one who gives the tone and vibe around.
+It seems to me that Cicolini holds in one hand her menu and futurist manifesto, walks towards Marinetti, and slams in his face: “So you wanted something different?
 Here!
 Here is something different!”